 It’s well-known in the industry that Buffer makes your life super easy when it comes to sharing social media updates.
-It’s fact at this point.
-But their lesser known tool, Pablo, does the same thing for the visuals you need to use in your social media updates.
+It’s a fact at this point.
+But their lesser-known tool, Pablo, does the same thing for the visuals you need to use in your social media updates.

-“Pablo + Buffer – Cuts down on a lot of time producing and sharing content on social.” – Jason Quey, Cofounders With Class
+“Pablo + Buffer – Cuts down on a lot of time producing and sharing content on social.” – Jason Quey, The Storyteller Marketer

 “[We use it] for real-time dashboards and instant monthly reports.
 We expect Klipfolio to save us hundreds of hours and help us gain key insights into client accounts.” – Derric Haynie, Vulpine Interactive

 “This tool is great for sharing and tracking links, which is, of course, crucial to proving ROI to the client.
 They allow you to easily append UTM parameters to the end of links, and most importantly, you can add link retargeting, which is huge for anyone running retargeting ads (and everyone should be running retargeting ads).” – Derric Haynie

 The tools a social media agency uses sets the structure for communicating with clients, and in turn how they see you.
 Do your tools make a good first impression?